ExpressionEngine/ExpressionEngine-User-Guide/source/optimization/caching.rst

 System instances, in which case you may want to use a memory-based caching driver.

-ExpressionEngine currently supports APC, Memcached and Redis for memory-based caching.
+ExpressionEngine currently supports Memcached and Redis for memory-based caching.
 You can set which driver is being used via the ``cache_driver`` (link) hidden config.

 A backup driver (link) can also be specified in the case your primary